aws-samples/aws-secure-environment-accelerator/custom-resources/r53-dns-endpoint-ips/README.md

-# Retrive Route53 Dns Endpoint IPAddresses
+# Retrieve Route53 DNS Endpoint IP Addresses

-This is a custom resource to retrive IpAddresses assigned to Route53 Resolver Endpoint using `listResolverEndpointIpAddresses` API call.
+This is a custom resource to retrieve IpAddresses assigned to Route53 Resolver Endpoint using `listResolverEndpointIpAddresses` API call.

 ## Usage